Healthy hermit crab colors should be bright and vibrant.

 - Tyrophagus putrescentiae – aka mold mites

-Mites are more common than you might think.
-They enter into the tank through fresh food, woods, rocks, or shells.
+Mites enter the tank through fresh food, woods, rocks, or shells.
 Mites thrive in warmth, darkness, humidity, and places they can hide.
 Once they get into the tank, they multiply and cause a full-scale infestation, becoming difficult to eradicate.

 Why Is My Hermit Crab White After Molting?

-The molting process lasts for several weeks, if not months.
+The molting process lasts for several months.
 You must leave your hermit crab alone during this process, or there could be disastrous consequences.
 During a molt, hermit crabs:

 - Bury themselves into their substrate